therealpan/a2a-gateway/README.md

 Just as Hugging Face unified access to AI models, A2A Gateway aims to become the **standard for collaboration among agents** – public, federated, autonomous, and open.

+But it is more than just a protocol implementation.

+A2A Gateway is also a shared space — an open **agora** — for everyone interested in **agentic AI interoperability** to:

+- 💬 Discuss standards and best practices
+- 🤝 Cooperate on toolkits, adapters, and orchestrators
+- 🚀 Contribute agents, demos, ideas, and feedback
+- 🌱 Grow a federated ecosystem that is transparent, ethical, and developer-first

+If you're building, experimenting, or just curious — you're welcome in the conversation.
+Join us and shape the interoperable future of AI agents.

 ---

 ## 🚀 What You Can Do with A2A Gateway